-Actuarial cost method Entry age normal cost method Amortization method 30-year level percent of pay Remaining amortization period 45 years as of January 1, 2018 Asset valuation method Reset of the actuarial value of assets to market value as of December 31, 2015, with a five-year smoothing in future periods Investment rate return 7.25% per annum, compounded annually, net of all expense, including administrative expenses.
+Actuarial cost method Entry age normal cost method Amortization method 30-year level percent of pay, using 2.75% annual increases Remaining amortization period 38 years as of January 1, 2019 Asset valuation method Market value of assets less unrecognized returns in each of the last five years.
+Unrecognized return is equal to the difference between the actual market return and the expected return on the market value, and is recognized over a five-year period, further adjusted, if necessary, to be within 20% of the market value.
+Investment rate return 7.25% per annum, compounded annually, net of all expense, including administrative expenses.
 This rate is based on an average inflation rate of 2.75% and a real rate of return of 4.50%.
-Inflation rate 2.75% Projected salary increases Inflation plus merit increases, varying by group and service, ranging from 0.00% to 2.25%
+Inflation rate 2.75% Projected salary increases Inflation plus merit increases, varying by group and service,

-Post-retirement benefit COLA assumed to be a 2.00% COLA beginning October 1, 2053 and
+Post-retirement benefit COLA assumed to be a 2.00% COLA beginning October 1, 2050 and set back two years for males, projected generationally using Scale